lilythebigfish/nest-building-robot/README.md

 **UFACTORY Robot with Luxonis OAK-D-Pro-PoE Camera**

 We used a customized 850 with built-in gigabit net cable to shoot the video, [contact UFACTORY sales](https://www.ufactory.cc/contact-us/) if you need the customized gigabit version UFACTORY 850 robot.
-UFACTORY xArm 5, xArm 6 and xArm 7 also work, Lite 6 does not support.
+UFACTORY xArm 5, xArm 6 and xArm 7 also work, Lite 6 does not support for the moment.

 - **Robot Arm**: [UFACTORY 850](https://www.ufactory.cc/ufactory-850/)[Network Cable outside the Robot]
 - **Gripper**: [UFACTORY xArm Gripper](https://www.ufactory.cc/product-page/ufactory-xarm-gripper/)